ryuryumite/ryuryumite.github.io/README.md

 7. Enjoy!

 > [!NOTE]
-> You will have to wait a little before you reload your page for the section to show up.
+> You will have to wait a little before you reload your page for the "visit" section to show up.

 ## Credits
 This is a fork from vividelitezz's ChitChatUnblocker.
 However, almost everything was changed except the ultraviolet stuff.
 I am not saying that this code is completely mine, but most (If not all) of the orginal CCU code was replaced.